geerlingguy/JJG-Node-Ping/README.md

 ## Why jjg-ping?

-Because Node.js' package manager, npm, doesn't support namespacing (as of 2013), and ping, node-ping, and all the other namespaces I wanted were already taken.
+Because npm [doesn't support namespacing](https://npmjs.org/doc/faq.html#Why-no-namespaces), and ping, node-ping, and all the other namespaces I wanted were already taken.

 ## License

-JJG Node Ping is licensed under the MIT (Expat) License.
+JJG Ping is licensed under the MIT (Expat) license.
+See included LICENSE.md.